0xdevalias/devalias.net/_posts/2014-12-15-kiwicon-8-2014-some-quick-notes.md

   * Really interesting talk about just how insecure/terrible antivirus/security products in general can be (hint: VERY)
   * Showed how a large number of the top AV engines can actually end up making your system less secure due to the way they are implemented.
 * [Hackers and Hacks, or: How I Learned to Stop Worrying and Love the MSM](http://2014.kiwicon.org/the-con/talks/#e166)
-  * An enlightening talk by the reporters who engaged with ''rawshark’ and the process/pitfalls they went through to in securely communicating to release the information.
+  * An enlightening talk by the reporters who engaged with ''rawshark' and the process/pitfalls they went through to in securely communicating to release the information.
-  * Made some good points about security being hard for the ''average’ person, and how so very major stories (eg. Snowden) were almost missed out on because reporters don’t understand how to security well enough
+  * Made some good points about security being hard for the ''average' person, and how so very major stories (eg. Snowden) were almost missed out on because reporters don't understand how to security well enough

 ## [Saturday](http://2014.kiwicon.org/the-con/schedule/#Saturday13December)